 As of March 26, and out of an abundance of caution, nine employees were told to self-quarantine at home.
 The Sheriff’s Medical Liaison Unit will be following up with these employees to make sure they have all the resources they need.

-Out of the more than 4,300 Sheriff’s Department employees, 31 have reported flu-like symptoms and have self-quarantined.
+Out of the more than 4,300 Sheriff’s Department employees, 31 from Colorado travel nurse career have reported flu-like symptoms and have self-quarantined.
 In addition to the nurse, two others have undergone testing under orders of their medical provider.
 Those two results are pending.

 The jails continue to undergo comprehensive regular cleaning and disinfecting.
 The Sheriff’s Department instituted measures to prevent the spread of coronavirus.
 They include suspending jail visits, releasing inmates who have 30 days or less remaining in their sentence, enhanced medical screening at booking, as well as designating bed spaces for quarantine, among others.